Ex-Vatican bank head questioned on moneylaundering

-In a search carried out following a request by Naples prosecutors investigating a separate case for alleged corruption into defence group Finmeccanica, the magistrates found documents related to the Vatican bank IOR.
+In a search carried out following a request by Naples prosecutors investigating a separate case for alleged corruption into defense group Finmeccanica, the magistrates found documents related to the Vatican bank IOR.

 "The examination of the material acquired yesterday found documents of investigative interest for Rome prosecutors," Alessandro Pennasilico, acting chief prosecutor in Naples, said.